oliverpool/imohash/README.md

 # sparsehash

 sparsehash is a fast, constant-time hashing library for Go.
-It uses file size and sampling to calculate hashes quickly, regardless of file size.
+It uses sampling to calculate hashes quickly, regardless of file size.

 [sparsehash](https://github.com/oliverpool/sparsehash/blob/master/cmd/sparsehash/main.go) is
 a sample application to hash files from the command line, similar to md5sum.

 sparsehash is forked from [imohash](https://github.com/kalafut/imohash).

+**The file size is not integrated in the hash** (you should compare it yourself).

 ## Installation